microsoft/rural-crowdsourcing-toolkit/INSTALL.md

 ### 3. Sign up admin user

 Open the frontend server URL on a browser.
 Sign up using the admin access code that you received from the backend `ResetDB.js` script.
+(Make sure that the backend server is up and running when you are inputting admin access code on frotend server).

 ### 4. Generate access codes for work provider (optional)